 What is performance management?
 Used effectively, performance management engages employees in ongoing reviews which not only supports their development but improves overall business performance, as well as identifying and weeding out issues.

 Performance management is a tool that most managers of people will employ on a daily basis, but often without formalising the process or knowing that they are even doing it.
-However, when effectively managed it has the potential to support business growth, aid in staff retention, create efficiencies and aid in improving performance.
+However, when effectively managed, it can support business growth, aid in staff retention, create efficiencies and improve performance.

 The Chartered Management Institute defines performance management as “an integrated approach to helping an organisation to achieve its aims and objectives by monitoring and improving the performance of individuals, departments and organisations as a whole”.

-Alternatively the CIPD suggests that they see there being no standard definition to what performance management is, instead it describes activities that:
+Alternatively, the CIPD suggests that they see there being no standard definition for performance management; instead, it describes activities that: